 The #1 ingredient you will need to be a hot rod is a juicy controller.
 You will need a controller that can handle high voltages and has beefy mosfets (FETs) to handle high amps.
 In general, the more FETs the more powerful your controller.
 A FET is a Field Effect Transistor, its an on-off switch that sends power to the motor phases.
 Most motors have three phases, so FETs come in sets of 3.

-Basic controllers have 6 mosfets.
-You can get larger controllers all the way up to 18 mosfets if you are looking for freeway speed.
+Basic controllers have 6 FETs.
+You can get larger controllers all the way up to 18 FETs if you are looking for freeway speed (which will need lots of amps to overcome wind-resistance).
 Also the size and quality of the mosfet will determine how much amperage it can handle.
-It is worth paying a little extra to get authentic 4110 FETs, and if heat still proves to be a problem, consider swapping in the cooler-running 3077s (and adding a second air-fan).
-A 12-FET controller with 4110′s that will support a 48V-72V battery is proving to be very popular.
+It is worth paying a little extra to get authentic 4110 FETs, and if heat still proves to be a problem, consider swapping in the cooler-running 3077s (3077′s top out at a 60V battery, but they run about 25% cooler than 4110′s).
+A 12-FET controller with 4110′s that can adjust its Low-Voltage-Cutoff (LVC) to support a 48V-72V battery is proving to be very popular.

 The #1 resource for buying a hotrodded controller in the E-bike community is Lyen, a Chinese electronics expert who sits in his little apartment in San Francisco, brewing up hot rodded controllers every night at an affordable price: www.lyen.com.
 Contact him and tell him what controller you have, and how fast you want to go, and he will ship you a hot rodded controller in less than a week.